googleinterns/differential-fuzzing-2020/README.md

     differential_fuzzer.cpp: code for differentialfuzzer.h

+    logger.h: allows for debug mode to be activated for the differential fuzzer

 - *tests*:
 Includes several tests related to the differential fuzzer library of methods, and differential fuzzing with the yaml parsing libraries